20002110/THUD/README.md

 # Movie Ticket

 ## Description
 Movie Ticket is a web application that allows users to book movie tickets online.
 It provides a convenient way for users to browse movies, view showtimes, watch trailer and reserve seats for their preferred movie screenings.

+## Note
+- This project is for educational purposes only.
+- This project is not intended for commercial use.
+- This project is not affiliated with CGV Cinemas.

+- Account for admin: admin@gmail.com
+- Password for admin: 1

 ## Features
 - User authentication: Users can sign up for an account and log in to the website to book movie tickets.